Chapter 11: Every Light On

 He didn’t think about it.
 He didn’t calculate the distance or the time or what he’d say when he arrived.
 He picked up his keys and Rook was at the door before the keys were in his hand — not the bag-means-truck pattern she knew, because there was no bag this time.
 She was reading him, not the routine.
 Just the keys and the boots and the door.

 Highway 97 north through Redmond, through Madras.
 26 west through Warm Springs, over the reservation, over the Cascades.
 The Cascades rising in the windshield.
 He’d driven this road a hundred times for work and it had never taken this long and it had never been this short.
 Rook in the passenger seat, chin on the armrest.
-His hands on the wheel, still, because his hands were always still now and he hated that, hated the stillness that the dreams had given him, the competence that came from carrying other men’s certainty in his bones.
+His hands on the wheel, locked, because his hands were always level now and he hated that, hated the steadiness that the dreams had given him, the competence that came from carrying other men’s certainty in his bones.

 Three hours.
 Bend to Portland.
 He drove it in two and a half.

 This was not psychic.
 This was not the pull behind his sternum, not the directional hum that had taken him to Coos Bay and guided his foot off the gas on an unmarked gravel road.
-This was a man who called the woman he loved seven times and got nothing back and got in his truck and drove because not driving was worse.
+This was a man who had called seven times and gotten nothing back and gotten in his truck and driven because not driving was worse.
 Because the silence had a weight he could feel in his chest, and the weight was not structural, and there was no engineering vocabulary for what it meant, and he drove anyway.

 Rook watched the road.
 Hank drove.